Conferences & Seminars

 The Centre on the Legal Profession aims to be a global force in legal education, with both a domestic and international footprint.

-For example, in mid-2016 we hosted an 11-member delegation from the Sri Lankan judiciary.
+In mid-2016 we hosted an 11-member delegation from the Sri Lankan judiciary.
 This included professional development for five Supreme Court judges and six judges from the Sri Lankan Court of Appeal.

-Additionally, on 19 December 2016 our Executive Director, Athula Pathinayake, met with Sri Lanka's Prime Minister, the Honourable Ranil Wickremesinghe, to present a special letter from the Vice-Chancellor.
+On 19 December 2016 our Executive Director, Athula Pathinayake, met with Sri Lanka's Prime Minister, the Honourable Ranil Wickremesinghe, to present a special letter from the Vice-Chancellor.

 Deakin recognises that for lawyers to gain employment and promotion opportunities, they must possess a multi-disciplinary skill set, understand key sources of disruption in their industry and know where the future of their profession lies.